- Military Basics

 - If you fail to fulfill your service obligation due to a “force-shaping” event — such as involuntarily separation – you will still be able to keep your completed transfer of education benefits.

-Purple Heart recipients who were active duty or in the Selected Reserve on or after Aug.
-31, 2018 are not affected by the rule change.
-They can:
+Purple Heart recipients who were active duty or in the Selected Reserve can:

-- Transfer their education benefits without regards to years of service
+- Transfer their education benefits regardless of years of service

-- Keep a completed transfer of education benefits no matter if the transfer occurred before or after Aug.
-31, 2018, or if they fulfilled their service obligation.
+- Keep a completed transfer of education benefits no matter if they fulfilled their service obligation

 Your branch of service must approve your request to transfer benefits.
 Your service may have other requirements, such as filing a statement of understanding, before it grants your request.